 As an iconic landscape species elephants are important to the survival of the Mara.
 They play a key role in the ecosystem and, through tourism, in the local economy.
 Their great size, sociality, intelligence and charisma make them important Ambassadors for other threatened species.
 Yet, the Mara elephants are currently threatened by habitat loss, human-elephant conflict and ivory poaching.
 Many elephants are killed each year and an even greater number are wounded by spears, arrows and snares.
 By engaging people in the monitoring and protection of elephants, we hope to engender enthusiasm for the collective custodianship necessary to protect elephants and the ecosystem.

-The data collected will include group size, location and composition and will determine the habitat use and migration routes used by individual elephants.
+The data collected include group size, location and composition and will determine the habitat use and migration routes used by individual elephants.
 These data will help wildlife managers protect elephants and to determine the corridors vital to their survival.
 Elephant Partners will make these and other baseline data available to the public.
 Furthermore, the project will help focus attention on the newly formed conservancies and bolster their important work; the future of elephants and other landscape species depends upon their commercial success.

 Follow and support the Mara elephants

-One of the main components of this initiative is a fully searchable online database for storing information, photographs and identifying features of each elephant - the Mara Elephant Who's Who - so that anyone can get to know them as individuals.
-This database will be populated by ElephantVoices, with photo contributions from those of you residing in or visiting the Maasai Mara.
+One of the main components of this initiative is a fully searchable online database for storing information, photographs and identifying features of each elephant - the Mara Elephant Who's Who - so that we can get to know them as individuals.
+This database is populated by ElephantVoices, with photo contributions from those of you residing in or visiting the Maasai Mara.
 You will find an article about The Mara Elephant Who's Who and how to identify elephants published on National Geographic's A Voice for Elephants 16 August 2013, with photos and educational video.

 Via the online interface of a second Mara Elephant Whereabouts database people can upload their own observations, photos and comments on the Mara elephants (their behavior, movements, interactions, conflicts, threats, etc.).
 This database is related to an advanced mapping functionality showing selected location data.
 You have to be a registered user to access the above databases - they are both password-protected.